cyberxploithausa/Responsive_website/README.md

 #### Credit goes to me (Cyberxploit Hausa)

-When ever you clone this repo remember to give it a star ⭐.
+When ever you clone this repo, remember to give it a star ⭐.

 > Website [Live Preview](https://cyberxploit.netlify.app/)

 > **Created with ❤️ and ⚡Powered By CyberXploit Hausa**